dmitrygunyashov/cryptopay-api/README.md

 Cryptopay IPN is expecting to get a 200 OK response from you.
 If it doesn't get 200 OK — it will keep posting callbacks on the following schedule.

+On failure, the job is scheduled again in 5 seconds + N ** 4, where N is the number of retries.

+With the default of 25 attempts, the last retry will be 20 days later, with the last interval being almost 100 hours.

 **Callback Processing example, in PHP**
 ```PHP
 //Retrieving the data